Juicy, delicious, lightly seasoned and grilled turkey burgers.

 And as much as I love (and I mean really, really love) beef, I know that it’s not the healthiest thing for me.
-So every once in a while we have Turkey Burgers instead of that good old beef burger.
-And they’ve been pretty good.
+So every once in a while we switch our beef burgers for turkey.
+And they’ve mostly been pretty good.

-However, you probably know that they can usually be somewhat dry, but I just wrote that off to it being turkey with little to no fat.
+However, you probably know that they can usually be somewhat dry, but I just wrote that off as the ground turkey having little to no fat.
 That is, until I came up with this recipe!

-Place all the ingredients in a large bowl.
-Mix well using a fork rather than your hands to help keep the mixture from becoming too compressed.
+Place the ground turkey, gruyere cheese, green onions, bread crumbs, dijon mustard, salt and pepper in a large bowl.
+Mix together using a fork rather than your hands to help keep the mixture from becoming too compressed.